ThapaRh/Univent/README.md

   Express: A node framework which simplifies writing server-side code and logic.
 Based on Node, but offers same functionalities and more.
 Middle-ware based, funnel requests         through functions, Includes routing view rendering and more(simplifies Node.js).

   React: a client-side browser library which allows you to build highly reactive user interfaces (FrontEnd).
 Renders UI with Dynamic data, Handles user input, Comunicates with       backend.
+Browser side javascript Library for building user interfaces.
+Uses lots of components to build a program

   Node: a server-side runtime(javascript on serverside alternative to PHP).
 Listen to requests and send responses, execute server-side logic, interact with database and files(used alongside express.